History, tourist information, and nearby accommodation

 Windmill Hill is almost like a 'brand name' among archaeologists; the pottery finds at this site were so distinctive that they gave their name to similar finds all over Britain, and 'Windmill Hill' became almost synonymous with a style of ancient pottery and the time period and culture it embodied.

-The reason that Windmill Hill has such a high profile is simple; it was one of the first prehistoric sites to be thoroughly investigated, and provided a lot of information on the life of early agricultural communities in England.
+The reason that Windmill Hill has such a high profile is simple; it was one of the first prehistoric sites to be thoroughly investigated and it provided a lot of information on the life of early agricultural communities in England.
 It is also the largest causewayed enclosure in the country.

 What is a 'causewayed camp'?